 What is swing trading?

-As we see it, swing trading is a style that is longer than day trades but not more than a couple of months.
+Swing trading is a style that is longer than day trades but not more than a couple of months.
 Day trading buys and sells the same day, while position trading and buy and hold have time frames that last years and even decades.

 We believe that different time frames in trading are an excellent tool for diversification – a vital tool to smooth drawdowns: